• Skip to primary navigation

 5. Focus on the action, not the results

-The reason most people feel like quitting midway on anything is because they don’t see the results quickly enough.
-But the results are never going to be completely in your control.
-All you can really do is concentrate on action and do enough of it to make a difference.
+The reason most people feel like quitting midway on anything is because they don’t see results quickly enough.
+But the results will never be completely in your control.
+All you can do is concentrate on action and do enough of it to make a difference.

 When I was a new writer, I didn’t have a lot of (okay, any) work, so I sent out five query letters a day.
 That’s right, five a day.
 They didn’t have to be perfect, they didn’t have to get results, but they needed to go out.
 Five times a day, five days a week.
 By the time I got to the point in my career where I needed to feed my family or focus on the results of those queries, I was already a pro at sending them out quickly and efficiently and by the dozens.
 It no longer fazed me.

-Because I conquered volume of queries as the first step in my career, I could focus on other things as I moved forward.
+Because I conquered volume of pitching as the first step in my career, I could focus on other things as I moved forward.
 This was only possible because I had first conquered the base of the mountain and made myself comfortable with the first step.
 In my initial years, I felt a lot of overwhelm and general suckitude that comes with querying, as well as massive feelings of worthlessness every time I received a rejection (or even a critique of my idea from fellow writers).
-But I focused on getting the query letters out every single day.
-That’s what you should be doing.
+But I focused on getting the pitches out every single day.
+That’s what you need to be doing.
 Look at the results of your efforts, of course, but as a separate issue.
-Don’t combine them with the action of sending out a query a day.
+Don’t combine them with the action of sending out (at least) a pitch a day.

 6. Make sure that quitting is not an option

-Whenever I feel like throwing in the towel or telling myself that all this hard work is simply not worth it, I remember instead my core motivations and realize that quitting would come with a bigger price than I’m wiling to pay and just doing the work seems so much easier in comparison.
+Whenever I feel like quitting or I tell all this hard work is simply not worth it, I remember my core motivations and remember that quitting would come with a bigger price than I’m wiling to pay, and just doing the work seems so much easier in comparison.

 FREE RESOURCE: